Coronavirus (COVID-19) and Multisystem Inflammatory Syndrome in Children (MIS-C)

 For example, kids who develop heart problems due to MIS-C will need regular visits with a cardiologist.
 They may have to avoid exercise or sports for a while, until the cardiologist says it's OK.
 Kids who get some kinds medicines (like steroids for reducing inflammation) will see a specialist, such as a rheumatologist or endocrinologist, who can help them adjust their medicines as needed.

 MIS-C is very rare.
 The best way to prevent it is to prevent coronavirus infection.
-This means following public health guidelines during the pandemic, such as wearing masks in public, washing hands well and often, practicing social distancing, and avoiding crowds.
+This means following public health guidelines during the pandemic, such as wearing masks in public when appropriate, washing hands well and often, practicing social distancing if necessary, and avoiding crowds.

-All children ages 5 and older should get the COVID-19 vaccine.
+All children ages 6 months and older should get the COVID-19 vaccine (kids 5 and older also should get booster shots).
 Doctors recommend that most kids who’ve had MIS-C wait to get the vaccine until they’ve recovered and 90 days have passed since they were diagnosed.